nfstream/nfstream/README.md

 --------------------------------------------------------------------------------
-[**NFStream**][repo] is a multiplatform Python framework providing fast, flexible, and expressive data structures designed to make working with **online** or **offline** network data both easy and intuitive.
-It aims to be the fundamental high-level building block for doing practical, **real world** network data analysis in Python.
-Additionally, it has the broader goal of becoming **a common network data analytics framework for researchers** providing data reproducibility across experiments.
+[**NFStream**][repo] is a multiplatform Python framework providing fast, flexible, and expressive data structures designed to make working with **online** or **offline** network data easy and intuitive.
+It aims to be Python's fundamental high-level building block for doing practical, **real-world** network flow data analysis.
+Additionally, it has the broader goal of becoming **a unifying network data analytics framework for researchers** providing data reproducibility across experiments.

 <table>